rpgreview/papersandpaychecks/cow-orkers.md

 As just mentioned the "monsters" of *Papers & Paychecks* are an example of "magical realism", set in a contemporary environment but with events so strange pushing the borders of acceptable realism.
 This can be pushed further from just the 'monsters' to narrative devices themselves.
 If a Boss is short of a plot device there is a very handy Twitter account, Magic Realism Bot (`https://twitter.com/MagicRealismBot`), which through a combination of words and functions produces strange and often curiously insightful sentences that can form wondrous plot devices.
 Written by Chris and Ali Rodley, the Magic Realism bot, "take[s] a structure or practice (a map, a library, a labyrinth, writing a novel, falling in love, death by firing squad), find its underlying goal or purpose, then exaggerate the structure or practice ad absurdum so that it overfulfils it."

-For your convenience, a small selection is provided here of some favourite examples culled from the Twitter account that can be used with inserted with strange and comic ease in a *Papers & Paychecks* scenario.
+For your convenience, a small selection is provided here of some personal favourite examples culled from the Twitter account over the past couple of years that can be used with inserted with strange and comic ease in a *Papers & Paychecks* scenario.

 * A swan made of rubies is born in Silicon Valley.
 * During the middle of the night all the belts in Madagascar suddenly vanish.